Now more than ever in the time of COVID-19, the health of every family member is crucial. That’s why it’s important for

-As we enter a flu season that has the potential to be complicated by the COVID-19 pandemic, it’s important to be prepared.
+As we face another flu season impacted by the COVID-19 pandemic, it’s important to be prepared.
 Healthcare officials agree that it’s more important than ever for families not to delay or skip their annual flu vaccinations:

 Stopping the Flu/COVID-19 Collision >

-Information about the flu vaccine, including who should get it, how it is made, any side effects and more:
+Information about the flu vaccine, including who should get it, how it's made, any side effects and more:

 A Look at the Flu Vaccine >